IBM/mr-cassop/docs/docs/cql-configmaps.md

 The Cassandra operator supports running CQL queries through Configmaps by setting the appropriate label.

 The CQL Configmap can contain multiple entries with queries.
+In that case they will be executed in lexicographical order.

+To prevent script execution multiple times, the operator sets an annotation with the hash of the data in the ConfgiMap.
+If any of the scripts are changed the operator will run the whole set again.

-The operator sets annotations on the CQL Configmap to prevent it from running multiple times.
-The CQL Configmap will be executed just after the Reaper deployment is up and running.
+The CQL Configmaps are executed right after Reaper is up and running.

 You can also run repairs on a specific keyspace by setting the `cql-repairKeyspace` annotation.

 ## Examples